forcedotcom/salesforcedx-vscode/packages/salesforcedx-vscode-apex-debugger/README.md

 * If you edit Apex classes while a debugging session is in progress, your breakpoints might not match your debugging output after you save your changes.

 * Your debugging session is orphaned when you close VS Code before stopping your session.
 If you have an orphaned session, you can’t start a new session.
+To stop your currently active session, in VS Code, run **SFDX: Stop Apex Debugger Session**.
 To manage your Dev Hub’s Apex Debugger sessions, go to Apex Debugger in Setup.

 * Eval functionality isn’t available.